 You also may call the Writing Center at (508) 793-7405 (on campus x7405) to schedule an appointment.

-The Clark University Writing Center is located on the second floor of the Alumni & Student Engagement Center, and has appointments available on Mondays to Thursdays from 9 a.m. to 8 p.m.
+The Clark University Writing Center is located in the Academic Commons, suite 104, and has appointments available on Mondays to Thursdays from 9 a.m. to 8 p.m.
 On Fridays the Clark University Writing Center has appointments available from 9 a.m. to 5 p.m.

 If you need to cancel an appointment, please do so at least three hours before that appointment.
 A cancellation made less than three hours before that appointment will be considered a missed appointment.